 Have a comment on this story?
 Please click "Add a Comment" below.
 If you'd like to contact Dark Reading's editors directly, send us a message.

-Jason is currently the senior manager of the security research-and-development team within the Scotiabank group, where he has worked for the past decade.
-During his career with Scotiabank Group, he has been responsible for digital investigations, software development, ...
+Jason is an Information Security professional with over 10 years of experience.
+He is currently the Senior Forensic Investigator within the Scotiabank group where he has been responsible for digital investigations, software development, security architecture, project ...
 View Full Bio